Inceptum/Cqrs/readme.md

 Return type may be void (exception thrown from handler would cause redelivery of the event within 60 seconds delay) or *CommandHandlingResult* (it defines whether the event should be redelivered and with what delay)

+Also it is possible to define handler able to process event batches.
+It should accept array of events and return *CommandHandlingResult[]* .
+It is usefull for replaying events.
+When ReplayEvent  is called with batchSize parameter it will callect events i batches and pass to handler (In some cases batch processing improves performance).
+Usual events (not replayed) will be passed to handler as array with single element.
+Batch handler should return array of *CommandHandlingResult*  one per each of accepted events, in the same order as events (first *CommandHandlingResult* is for fiirst event, second *CommandHandlingResult* is for second event etc)

 ```cs

 	class Projection